ome/omero_search_engine/readme.rst

 * The search engine returns the results in a JSON which has the following keys:

-    * 'notice': A message to report an error or a message to the sender.
+    * 'notice': report a message to the sender whihc may includes an error message.
+    " 'Error': specific error message
     * 'query_details': The submitted query.
     * 'resource': The resource, e.g. image
     * 'server_query_time': The server query times in seconds